shawngerrard/aws-ec2-webserver-test/README-pulumi.md

 **Note:** This guide differs from the instructions in *README.md* in that we use language-agnostic [Pulumi](https://www.pulumi.com/) to build and manage our infrastructure code, rather than YAML code managed by Terraform, Helm, Ansible, etc.

 We'll be using Python as our chosen language and AWS for resourcing our infrastructure, so make sure you [download and install Python v3 or above](https://www.python.org/downloads/).
 This guide assumes that you already have an AWS account, have set up AWS CLI, and can authenticate to AWS through CLI (either root or IAM).

+Once you have Python3 installed, make sure you install ```venv``` with the command ```sudo pip3 install virtualenv ```.
+This is a tool to create isolated Python environments that contain all the necessary libraries to use the packages that a Python project will need.
+This is also useful to explicitly isolate different Python projects from each other to avoid cross-contamination.

 You'll also need to [install Pulumi](https://www.pulumi.com/docs/get-started/install/).